Alcheri-zz/Plugins/OnJoin/README.md

 # OnJoin

 * Send a notice to all users entering a channel.
-* .. incomplete - a work in progress.
+- .. incomplete - a work in progress.

+- Refer to 'Issues'